connormurray7/datastructures-algorithms/README.md

-Refreshing knowledge of data structures by implementing them while going through The Algorithm Design Manual by *Skiena*
+Refreshing knowledge of data structures and algorithms by implementing them while going through The Algorithm Design Manual by *Skiena*

 Written in Python and C++